allaaMuhammed07/Adidas-Challenge/README.md

-1- createProductsTests.java is used to test creating new product 2- getProductsTests.java is used to test how to get specific product using its id 3- updateProductTests.java is used totest the update of specific product using its id 4- deleteProductTest.java is used to test how to delete specific product using its id
+1- createProductsTests.java is used to test creating new product 2- getProductsTests.java is used to test how to get specific product using its id 3- updateProductTests.java is used to test the update of specific product using its id 4- deleteProductTest.java is used to test how to delete specific product using its id

 --------------------------------------------------------------------------------------------------------------------------